Tips for Planning an Expert Outdoor Lighting Design

 For an Expert Design: Layer your Lighting

-Lastly, after choosing which lighting techniques would work best and where, think about how you will layer your lights.
-Incorporating a well-rounded mix of spotlighting, ambient lighting, uplighting, and downlighting throughout your landscape is essential for an artistic and well-balanced overall lighting scheme.
+Lastly, think about how you will layer your lights.
+A well-rounded mix of spotlighting, ambient lighting, uplighting, and downlighting throughout your landscape is essential for an artistic and well-balanced lighting scheme.
 To help you decide on a particular lighting plan, go for a walk around your house at night with a flashlight to verify all the best placements for your lights.
-This is also a great opportunity to experiment with beam angles and to see the different effects produced by uplighting or downlighting.
+This is also a great opportunity to experiment with beam angles and see the different effects produced by uplighting or downlighting.
 Remember to illuminate the most trafficked areas in your yard to serve practical needs, and to vary the placement and beam angles of your lights to create interest.
-In the right combination, these tricks will give you both the functionality and the aesthetics of an expert outdoor lighting design.
+In the right combination, these tricks will give you the functionality and aesthetics of an expert outdoor lighting design.